rebelsky/sams-assorted-musings-reflections/software-hammers.md

 In this case, I want the contents of the span elements with class `"field-content"` that fall within div elements with class `"views-field views-field-created"`.
-(It's too late at night for me to write the Javascript for that, but it's pretty straightforward.)
+(It's too late at night for me to write the JavaScript for that, but it's pretty straightforward.)

 Those sound similar.
 And they are for the date.
 But what happens when we get to the title of the article?
 The text matching approach says that we